butterfansubs/skelter-heaven/nyaa.md

 There are two subtitle tracks in this release.
 Read the `Info.txt` file for more details.

+The video is an all-new encode straight from the DVD.

 This release by SkelterSubs is a joint effort by the following groups:

 - [ButterFS](https://twitter.com/butterfs)